lukasbestle/projectr/README.md

    When deleting a site with `site_remove`, all of these domain links are automatically removed as well.
 You can also use `site_unlink` to unlink specific domains.

 If you setup automatic deployments (see below), your sites are automatically updated to the newest revision.
-This is done by cloning the project using `project_deploy` and updating the links, so the domain always points to the latest revision.
+This is done by cloning or fetching the repository using `project_deploy` and updating the links, so the domain link always points to the latest revision.

 Let's say you committed a mistake (haha) and you want to rollback to the last deployed (working) revision.
 Since our example site "main_site" is deployable (it has an origin repository), it stores a history of (by default) 5 versions and keeps the link to the last version.
 This means that you can easily return to the last version and manually to an even older version: